1. Home

 MAC addresses are 12-character alphanumeric values broken into six groups of two hexadecimal digits.
 Those groups can be stylistically separated by hyphens, colons, or spaces, or not separated at all.
 The first three groups together make up the device’s organizationally unique identifier (OUI) which can be used to identify the manufacturer.

-Some devices that do not have an ethernet port can still be connected to the wired network via an ethernet adapter.
-When doing this, you’ll need to register the adapter’s MAC address, rather than that of the device that is connecting through it.
+Some devices that do not have an Ethernet port can still be connected to the wired network via an Ethernet adapter.
+If you do this in a building that requires registration, you’ll need to register the adapter’s MAC address rather than the address of the device that is connecting through it.

-- Using a laptop or desktop computer, connect the computer to the wired network using an ethernet cable and the adapter.
+1. Using a laptop or desktop computer, connect the computer to the wired network using an Ethernet cable and the adapter.

 If you don’t have a computer that you can do this with, you can also bring the adapter to the Computer Clinic so we can help register it.